lives on ground

 Rate of spread: unknown.

-Distribution: see our invasive ant distributions page for the worldwide distribution of the pharaoh ant.
+Distribution: see our invasive ant distributions page for the worldwide distribution of the browsing ant.

-For detailed descriptions and identification of pharaoh ants:
+For a detailed description and identification of browsing ants:

-Social, agricultural and environmental impacts of the pharaoh ant
+Social, agricultural and economic impacts of the browsing ant

 Content reviewed by Eli Sarnat, Antwork Consulting, LLC, June 2017